zixingyu/DS-2002-F25/Labs/Lab_08/Lab_08_S3_Storage.md

     aws s3 ls
     ```

 2. Create a new bucket using the `mb` S3 subcommand.
-Add your computing ID to the name of the bucket, i.e. `ds2002-atr8ec` and so on.
+Add **your computing ID** to the name of the bucket, i.e. `ds2002-f25-atr8ec` and so on.
 Note the use of the `s3://` protocol before the bucket name.

     ```
-    aws s3 mb s3://ds2002-atr8ec
+    aws s3 mb s3://ds2002-f25-atr8ec
     ```

 3. Grab an image file.
 Using the `curl` command below you can retrieve any image from the Internet you want to use for this lab.
 Once you have the URL copied for the image, use this command syntax: